2. Steam Powered Electricity

 Figure 3C.2.8 Diagram illustrating fission and heat generation in a nuclear reaction.
 Source: Lindsay Iredale (2024).
 CC BY-4.0

 The heat energy generated during the fission of U-235 is captured by a cooling liquid inside the reactor.
 In U.S. nuclear reactor designs, this liquid is light water, meaning it is water that does not contain high levels of deuterium, the heavy isotope of hydrogen.
 The heat in the reactor core is used to boil water to generate steam that is used to run a turbine and generate electricity.
-The steam is then cooled down to water again and reused in the process.
-There is not one standard nuclear reactor design so the mechanics of exactly how and where the steam is generated in the reactor change based on design.
-Figure 3C.2.9 shows the basic process for a pressurized water reactor, which is the main style of nuclear reactor in the U.S. In this reactor type, the water in the reactor vessel is under pressure such that it can become superheated without turning to steam.
+This steam is then cooled back down to water and reused in the process.
+There is not one standard nuclear reactor design so the mechanics of exactly how and where steam is generated in the reactor change based on design.
+Figure 3C.2.9 shows the basic process for a pressurized water reactor, which is the main style of nuclear reactor in the U.S. In this reactor type, water in the reactor vessel is under pressure such that it can become superheated without turning to steam.
 It is then pumped to a separate steam vessel where its heat is transferred to water circulating in a separate set of pipes before it returns to the reactor vessel.
-The water in the separate pipes of the steam vessel absorbs the heat and boils, creating steam.
+Water in the separate pipes of the steam vessel absorbs the heat and boils, creating steam.
 This steam runs the turbine to generate electricity and then is cooled to be reused in the steam vessel.
 A lot of water is lost to steam during this process, so it is essential that nuclear power plants are located near a large and reliable source of water to replenish water lost to steam.

 infographic on how a pressurized light water reactor works as described in the text.